Thursday, March 26, 2015

 • Font size, print clarity and misprinted headers

-For me some of the new rules are over complicated like the chapter on NPCs for example.
-Its not ugly as these are just options and if you like that level of complexity its there for you - I just don't really care if they are adherents, henchmen or hirelings.
-To it's credit this book often brings up what they refer to as the Tyranny of Rules, essentially warning not to overcomplicate the game and to make choices that improve the game rather than hinder it.
+For me, some of the new rules are overly complicated like the chapter on NPCs for example.
+It's not ugly as these are just options and if you like that level of complexity it's there for you - I just don't really care if they are adherents, henchmen or hirelings.
+To its credit this book often brings up what they refer to as the Tyranny of Rules, essentially warning not to overcomplicate the game and to make choices that improve the game rather than hinder it.

 Notice the jagged and broken lettering in the CKG - hard to read.